Kent Wildlife Trust: Wildlife

-The Wilder Blean project, headed up by the Wildwood Trust and Kent Wildlife Trust, is introducing European bison to a 2,500-acre conservation area in Blean, near Canterbury.
-The reintroduction to the UK in 2022, the first time in 6000 years, will consist of a herd of 3 females and 1 male.
+The Wilder Blean project, headed up by the Wildwood Trust and Kent Wildlife Trust, introduced European bison to a 2,500-acre conservation area in Blean, near Canterbury.
+The reintroduction to the UK in 2022, the first time in 6000 years, consisted of a herd of 3 females and 1 male.
+Unknown to the rangers, one of the females was pregnant and gave birth to a calf in October 2022, marking the first wild bison born in the UK for the first time in millennia.
+The herd's matriarch gave birth to a male calf in winter 2023.
+In October 2024, the two younger females of the herd gave birth to an additional two female calves, increasing the herd's numbers to 8 animals in total.
+In January 2025, the project was recognized as one of The Big Issue’s top Changemakers of 2025.